ValeP314/pp4-future-home/README.md

 - Add Maps to show the location of the houses advertised.
 - Add proper booking system for house viewings.
 - Add reply sistem for Site User's questions.
-- Add profile page for Site Users, so they can check the upcoming viewings and the replies to theis questions.
+- Add profile page for Site Users, so they can check the upcoming viewings and the replies to their questions.

 ## Technologies Used